ChameleonCloud/docs/source/getting-started/jupyter-python-chi.rst

 "Experiment" tab and click the "Trovi" menu item.
 Here, you can see all the public artifacts available on the testbed.

+..
+TODO: Update the prose above and below to match the new Trovi dashboard UI (launched September 2025).
+The redesign includes improved search and filtering, a new layout, and an "Import" button for GitHub repositories.
+Verify that the navigation path ("Experiment" tab → "Trovi") is still accurate.

+..
+TODO: Replace trovi-main.png with a screenshot of the new Trovi dashboard.

 .. image:: ../_static/imgs/getting_started/trovi-main.png

 Chameleon offers tutorials and experimental pattern notebooks on Trovi.
 We'll